Evidence Trail Timeline: Owen Hamall 1841-1967 | BCG Case Study

 Birth of Owen Hamall

 Owen Hamall born in Parish of Donaghmoyne, County Monaghan, Ireland, during the height of the Great Famine (An Gorta Mór).
-Birth year consistently reported across multiple later records.
+Birth year established from death certificate (age 51 in 1898) and consistently reported across multiple later records.

 Significance: Owen's birth during "Black '47" (the worst famine year) contextualizes family's emigration decision.
 Survival rate for infants during this period was drastically reduced.